sonntagsgesicht/businessdate/HOWTO.rst

    BusinessPeriod('213D')

-Similar to :class:`BusinessDate` convenient string input work as well.
+Similar to |BusinessDate| convenient string input work as well.
 Such a string represents again either periods of business days or classical periods.